zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - That isn't always the case any more.
 - Is there a way to "USB it" now?
 - If your devices can output to RCA, then you can input it to USB pretty cheaply
+- Open Source software like OBS scan help you get digital.
 - Thrift stores, craigslist, and Amazon can be your friend

 ---